haskellweekly/haskellweekly/data/newsletter/issue-181.markdown

   > The challenge is to build a faster clone of the hand-optimized C implementation of the `wc` utility in our favourite high-level garbage-collected runtime-based language: Haskell!

 - [A Summer of Runtime Performance](https://www.well-typed.com/blog/2019/10/summer-of-runtime-performance/) by Andreas Klebinger
   > GHC produces pretty fast code by most standards.
-After Well-Typed put some development effort towards faster code it’s now even faster, with a reduction in runtime of 3-4%.
+After Well-Typed put some development effort towards faster code it's now even faster, with a reduction in runtime of 3-4%.

 - [Haskell in Production](http://felixmulder.com/writing/2019/10/05/Haskell-in-Production.html) by Felix Mulder
   > During the past year, my team has been building production services using Haskell.
-It’s been quite a journey.
+It's been quite a journey.
 None of us had written production code using Haskell before.

 - [GHCi `:set` command](https://typeclasses.com/ghci/set#the-seti-difference) by Type Classes
   > The `:set` command can be used to change various behaviors of GHCi from within a running REPL.
 Options set with the `:set` command can be undone with the `:unset` command.